1000 Books Before Kindergarten continues in 2021!

 - I have more than one child that I read to.
 Can I count the same title for each child?

 - My child has a CD/computer game that reads a story.
 Can I count that?

 As long as your child listens to the entire story (not just plays the games), you can count it.
-Be sure to check out Tumble Books on our website for terrific animated stories.
+Be sure to check out Tumble Books and BookFlix on our website for terrific animated stories.